 What will your home insurance provider want to know?

 Keeping your home dry and safe is important to you and your insurance provider.
-The cost incurred to install a backwater valve may be a lot less than the cost (and the headache) involved in repairing the damage to your home and valuable possessions caused by a sewer back up.
+The cost incurred to install a backwater valve may be a lot less than the cost (and the headache) involved in repairing the damage to your home and valuable possessions caused by a water backup.

 Are there any municipal or provincial subsidies for backwater valves?